radius logo

 author

-Credit card payments provide for easier and more convenient transactions and have become a go-to method of payment for both customers and merchants, especially during the COVID-19 pandemic.
-However, merchants have long been strapped with processing fees assessed by credit card processing companies for each credit card transaction run by the merchant.
+Credit card fees provide for easier and more convenient transactions and have become a go-to method of payment for both customers and merchants, especially during the COVID-19 pandemic.
+However, merchants have long been strapped with Processing fees assessed by credit card processing companies for each credit card transaction run by the merchant.
 As these processing fees (also called "swipe fees") can be up to 5% of the charge to the credit card, many merchants try to find ways to pass these fees on to the customers.
-One way merchants, including storage facilities, choose to pass processing fees on to cardholders is by charging a similar fee to customers.
+One way merchants, including Self storage facilities, choose to pass processing fees on to cardholders is by charging a similar fee to customers.
 Many facilities call this fee to customers a convenience fee or a surcharge, but there are distinct differences between convenience fees and surcharges that facilities should be aware.

 However, if a merchant is not careful, a convenience fee could end up being a surcharge.
 A surcharge is a specific fee added on by the merchant solely for the use of a credit card.
-Surcharges are generally a percentage of the sale and are used to cover the processing fees charged to the merchant.

 Additionally, surcharges were once banned by the credit card companies themselves; however, this changed in 2013 with a settlement agreement in a class action lawsuit against Visa and MasterCard which now allows merchants to charge fees to customers who use a Visa or Mastercard credit card to make a payment.
 The other credit card companies followed suit.